vanus-labs/docs/user-manual/connectors/source/sqs.md

 ### AWS-SQS Source Secrets
 Users should set their sensitive data Base64 encoded in a secret file.
-And mount your local secret file to `/vance/secret/secret.json` when you run the connector.
+And mount your local secret file to `/vance/secret/secret.json` when you run the Connector.

 #### Encode your sensitive data
 Replace MY_SECRET with your sensitive data to get the Base64-based string.